9 Easy Knots for Boating

 The number of knots, bends and hitches out there is staggering.
 We narrowed it down to these nine sailing knots since they’re all simple to master and have many practical applications for boating.
 If you’d like to learn more, we recommend visiting Animated Knots for a complete list of knots used in yachting.

-At Van Isle Marina, we are Western Canada’s exclusive authorized dealers for top of the line Pursuit boats and Riviera luxury yachts.
-If you’ve been considering upgrading your boat, browse through our wide selection of new and used yachts and boats or contact our team of expert brokers to find the perfect model for your lifestyle.
+At Van Isle Marina, we are Western Canada’s exclusive authorized dealers for top of the line Pursuit boats.
+If you’ve been considering upgrading your boat, browse through our wide selection of new and used yachts and boats or contact our team of expert yacht brokers to find the perfect model for your lifestyle.